jiayuehua/blog/_posts/2021-03-09-castlequest.md

 Then, in 2020, I got an email from the _other_ author, Mark Kershenblatt, whom I _did_ persuade to attempt retrieval!
-The retrieval process required USCTO employees to search the physical archive, which meant that it was very slow: the coronavirus pandemic had reduced the USCTO's headcount and hours.
+The retrieval process required USCO employees to search the physical archive, which meant that it was very slow: the coronavirus pandemic had reduced the USCO's headcount and hours.
 But just a week ago, Mark emailed me to say that the records had been found, copied, and snail-mailed to him!